yvesclement/my_website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I'm a scientist working at the interface of animal ecology, statistical modeling and social sciences.
+bio: I'm an associate professor scientist working at the interface of animal ecology, statistical modeling and social sciences.
 email: ""
 organizations:
 #- name: CNRS